 The ORM is one of the most powerful parts of Django and can be described as a layer between the database(s) and your application, with an elegant and powerful API for defining, accessing, and maintaining your data from in python code.

 These are some of the key features of the ORM:

 At Hashtrust we normally use PostgreSQL as the database backend, for its reliability, extensions, great support, and availability of commercial support and providers.
-Django has extended support for the PostgresSQL backend, with its Django.contrib.postgres package, which contains model fields and form fields for a number of PostgreSQL-specific data types.
+Django has extended support for the PostgresSQL backend, with its django.contrib.postgres package, that contains model fields and form fields for a number of PostgreSQL-specific data type.

 During our project development at Hashtrust, we met two great use cases for Django + Postgres:

-- geographical information systems based on django.contrib.gis and the django.contrib.gis.db.backends.postgres backend, that will give you access to PostGIS, a powerful Postgres extension for dealing with geographic data, from the Django ORM.
+geographical information systems based on django.contrib.gis and the django.contrib.gis.db.backends.postgis backend, that will give you access to PostGIS, a powerful Postgres extension for dealing with geographic data, from the Django ORM.